IS Comprehensive Review Policy

 • August 1: Last day to email IS Graduate Program Director about intention to take the exam in Fall semester along with name of mentor and primary area.

 • August 15: Integrative question is emailed to the examinees.
 (N.B.
 After this date the student cannot withdraw from the examination).
-Students should also email the Graduate Program Director names of two committee members as well as the dossier (excluding the answer to integrative questions).
+By this date, students should email the Graduate Program Director the names of two committee members.

 • September 8: The students are notified by the Graduate Program Director the name of the third committee member.

 • October 6: The last day for completing Oral examinations.
-In case that date is in the weekend, the following Monday will be the last day.
+In case that date is on the weekend, the following Monday will be the last day.

 Spring Semester:

-• January 2: Last day to email IS Graduate Program Director about intention to take the exam in Spring semester along with name of mentor and primary area.
+• January 2: Last day to email the IS Graduate Program Director about the intention to take the exam in Spring semester along with the name of mentor and primary area.

 • January 15: Integrative question is emailed to the examinees.
 (N.B.
 After this date the student cannot withdraw from the examination).
-Students should also email the Graduate Program Director names of two committee members as well as the dossier (excluding the answer to integrative questions).
+By this date, students should email the Graduate Program Director the names of two committee members.

 • February 8: The students are notified by the Graduate Program Director the name of the third committee member.

 • March 8: The last day for completing Oral examinations.
-In case that date is in the weekend, the following Monday will be the last day.
+In case that date is on the weekend, the following Monday will be the last day.